List of Cars characters: Lightning McQueen

-Lightning McQueen, known as Montgomery "Monty" McQueen before the events of the Cars films, (voiced by Owen Wilson in the films, Cars on the Road, video game adaption, Kinect Rush: A Disney-Pixar Adventure, and Lego The Incredibles, Ben Rausch in Cars 3: Driven to Win, and Keith Ferguson in Cars Toons and most video games), is a 2006 custom-built race car who competes in the Piston Cup Racing Series, with 95 as his racing number.
+Montgomery "Monty" McQueen, more commonly called Lightning McQueen (voiced by Owen Wilson in the films, Cars on the Road, video game adaption, Kinect Rush: A Disney-Pixar Adventure, and Lego The Incredibles, Ben Rausch in Cars 3: Driven to Win, and Keith Ferguson in Cars Toons and most video games), is a 2006 custom-built race car who competes in the Piston Cup Racing Series, with 95 as his racing number.
 His design is a hybrid of Generation 4 NASCAR vehicles and Le Mans endurance racers.
-Lightning was initially arrogant and struggled with teamwork until becoming stranded in Radiator Springs on U.S. Route 66, where he learned about the importance of humility from the locals.
+Lightning was initially very arrogant until becoming stranded in Radiator Springs on U.S. Route 66, where he learned about the importance of humility.
 He has since taken permanent residence there and has made the town the site of his racing headquarters.
-He is best friends with Mater and is Sally's boyfriend.
+He is Mater’s best friend and is Sally's boyfriend.
 His signature catchphrases are "ka-chow" and "I am speed", which have become synonymous with the Cars franchise as a whole.

 Mack

+The fabulous new Paint the Night parade in Disneyland.

 Mack (voiced by John Ratzenberger, whose father drove a Mack truck) is a modified 1985 Mack Super-Liner class 8 truck who serves as Lightning's loyal transporter.
-After the Dinoco 400, Lightning convinces Mack to drive all night to the tie-breaker race in Los Angeles despite federal DOT regulations which legally grant Mack ten hours of rest.
+After the Dinoco 400, Lightning convinces Mack to drive all night to the tie-breaker race in Los Angeles despite that federal DOT regulations grant Mack ten hours to rest.
 Mack struggles to stay awake as a result, with an ensuing mishap causing Lightning to fall out of Mack's trailer.
-Mack later arrives in Radiator Springs to retrieve McQueen after his location is revealed and becomes a resident of the town with McQueen in the film's epilogue.
+Mack later arrives in Radiator Springs to retrieve McQueen after his location is revealed and becomes a resident of the town with McQueen.
 He returns as a minor character in Cars 2 and as a supporting character in Cars 3.